D-Pagey/pagey.dev/README.md

 # Pagey.dev

-This is the repo for my current website which I am using as a playground to learn more about building data visualisations.
+This is the repo for my old website which I used as a playground to learn more about building data visualisations.

 The charts are built with SVGs, `react-spring` for animation and `d3-scale` for the linear scale.